ErikSchierboom/requirejstutorial/README.md

 ```
 grunt requirejs
 ```

+When this command finishes, an optimized `main-built.js` file will have been created.

 ### Example 15: load non-AMD module
 Although many libraries define themselves as AMD modules, not all of them do.
 For those libraries, RequireJS supports the concept of a *shim*.
 Using *shims*, one can access non-AMD modules as if they were defined as AMD modules.